 L-cysteine is the active form of cysteine.
 Its CAS number is 52-90-4 and its molecular formula is C3H7NO2S.
 The molecular weight of the compound is 121.16 g/mol.

 The compounds are of white crystals or powder appearance and are generally soluble in water.
-It is known to helpful for several medical purposes.
+It is known to be helpful for several medical purposes.

-Forms and specifications
+L-Cysteine Forms and Specifications

 The base compound L-cysteine is often combined with other chemical components to synergize its health effects and enhance certain factors related to absorbability.
 The common L-cysteine powder which is often used in the formulation of supplements is a potent antioxidant that may help cleanse body cells from circulating free radicals and other toxic compounds.
 These toxic compounds are known to contribute to the development of diseases like cancers.